coralproject/ask-docs/docs_dir/contribute/docs_style_guide.md

 ### Writing API documentation

-When documenting a REST-style API, such as the [Pillar API](../../pillar/api), there are certain pieces of information to include.
-The [Pillar API documentation](../../pillar/api) is a useful template.
+When documenting a REST-style API, such as the [Pillar API](../pillar/#pillar-api), there are certain pieces of information to include.
+The [Pillar API documentation](../pillar/#pillar-api) is a useful template.

 * Create an initial table that lists endpoints, which contains:
     * The endpoint URL.
     * The HTTP verb for that endpoint (GET, POST).
     * The basic functionality description for that endpoint.
 Make this into a targeted link that jumps to the full description for that endpoint.
 * Create a full description for each endpoint.
-You can see the [Get Users](../../pillar/api/#get-users) Pillar endpoint for an example).
+You can see the [Import User](../pillar/#import-user) Pillar endpoint for an example).
 Each description should include:
     * The parameters for the endpoint (include the parameter name, whether it is required or optional, the type, and the description).
     * An example call.
     * The response for the example call (whether that is a JSON object, or simply a status response).